2018ik/2018ik.github.io/_wiki/new_jerusalem.markdown

 ## Background

 The **New Jerusalem** is the complete expression and enlargement of God mingled with man as the consummate issue of the church, the Body of Christ.
 It is not a physical city or place, but the totality of all believers as the bride of God in the millennium and the wife of God in eternity (Rev. 21:2).
-God in eternity stepped into time and created all things including man to obtain for Himself a counterpart whom He could marry.
+God in eternity stepped into time and created all things including man to obtain for Himself the New Jerusalem as a counterpart whom He will marry.
 As the final vision given to John, the New Jerusalem is the greatest and ultimate sign in the scriptures (Rev. 1:1).

-Christians often believe that they will end up in heaven, and there will be some kind of mansion, golden streets, etc. Similarly, we may have certain concepts regarding the New Jerusalem.
-But the Bible tells us that the New Jerusalem is a lot more than just a city.
+Christians often believe that they will end up in heaven, and there will be some kind of mansion, golden streets, etc. This is based on John chapters 13 and 14.
+However the Bible tells us that the New Jerusalem descends out of heaven, and it is much more than just a city (a bride, even).
 If we miss this, then we are missing a rich gospel that the Lord is showing us.

+>"And I saw the holy city, New Jerusalem, coming down out of heaven from God, **prepared as a bride** adorned for her husband"

+\- Rev. 21:2

+Everything about the New Jerusalem is in type.
+In Revelation 1:1 we see that Christ made His revelation known by "signs."
+As the Lamb is a sign for Christ, so are the lampstands signs for the local churches, so is the New Jerusalem a sign for the bride of Christ.
+All of the elements of its structure are also signs that point to a hidden reality.
+Furthermore, none of these types are not exclusive to Revelation, but developed throughout both the OT and NT.
+In fact, the blueprint for the New Jerusalem can be seen in the very beginning in Genesis 1-2 and at the very end in Revelation 21-22 (notice that both of these pairs of chapters are descriptions of an era where man has nothing to do with sin).
+In Genesis, there is man, a tree of life, the river of water of life, and many precious materials.
+In Revelation, all of these things still exist, except there is no mention of man, because man has become a corporate city: the New Jerusalem.

+## Titles

+### Holy City

+The New Jerusalem is a holy city (Rev. 21:2), which means that according to the NT definition of holy it is saturated with God, not merely separated unto God.
+A physical building cannot be saturated with God, meaning that whatever the "holy city" is must be something created in God's image that can contain God (mankind).

+### City of the Living God

+Hebrews 12:22 says that we have "come forward to Mount Zion and to the city of the living God, the heavenly Jerusalem."
+This is because the reality of the New Jerusalem to day is the church.
+Even today, we are partakers of a heavenly calling (Heb.
+3:1) who have tasted the heavenly gift (Heb.
+6:4).
+We see in chapter 11 that this city has God as its Architect and Builder.
+It would be absurd for the organic masterpiece of God that is the church (Eph.
+2:10) to be a mere physical city.
+To say otherwise is to depreciate God's  wisdom as the eternal Architect and Builder.
+When we come to the church today, we experience a foretaste of the heavenly New Jerusalem.

+### Tabernacle of God

+### Wife of the Lamb

+### Mother of the Believers

 Our living out of the New Jerusalem is for us to become the New Jerusalem, and our working out the New Jerusalem is for us to build the New Jerusalem by the flowing Triune God.